SASILOXR/MotionBlurMod/README.md

 because the game will close shader when switching perspectives

 Even though the mod will reload the shader, there will be a gap

+how to fix: you can use patcher and there are a setting can keep shader when switching perspectives